jusbuckingham/dotcards-assessment/README.md

 # dotcards-assessment

-## Overview

-This project should take approximately 3 hours to complete and help dot.Cards assess your back end knowledge and development style.
-If you find the project takes longer than you’d like please submit a functional version of what you have.
-We're interested in assessing a functioning project even if all of the business requirements are not implemented.

 ## The Problem

 You’ve been asked to build a generic database proxy - that is, a REST API for CRUD on a SQL database - in Node.JS.
 Translate REST language into valid SQL statements using your API endpoint handlers, written in Typescript/Node.
 Use any server framework (Express, Koa) and SQL flavor (MySQL, Postgres) you like.